-On this day in 1944, Richard Sorge, a half-Russian, half-German Soviet spy, who had used the cover of a German journalist to report on Germany and Japan for the Soviet Union, is hanged by his Japanese captors.
+On November 7, 1944, Richard Sorge, a half-Russian, half-German Soviet spy, who had used the cover of a German journalist to report on Germany and Japan for the Soviet Union, is hanged by his Japanese captors.

 Sorge fought in World War I in the German army, and then earned his doctorate in political science at the University of Hamburg.
 He joined Germany’s Communist Party in 1919, traveling to the USSR in 1924.
 His first major assignment for Soviet intelligence was in the late 1920s, when he was sent to China to organize a spy ring.
 Returning to Germany, he joined the Nazi Party in 1933 to perfect his cover as a loyal German.
 He proceeded to develop a reputation as a respected journalist working for the Frankfurter Zeitung, finally convincing his editors to send him to Tokyo as a foreign correspondent in the mid-1930s.
 Once in Japan, Sorge proceeded once again to create a spy ring, which included an adviser to the Japanese cabinet and an American communist, who was also working for Soviet intelligence as Sorge’s interpreter.